Home About Jay McMullan Portfolios Order Prints Seminars and Publications

 My very first 35mm camera was a Yashica GSN Electro 35.

 Welcome to my Fine Art Photography website!
-I have been doing this kind of photography for almost forty years now.
-My passion for photography began in 1978 after seeing a coworker's photos from the military that had been taken with a 35mm camera.
+I have been doing this kind of photography for forty-six years now.
+My passion for photography began in 1978, at the age of eighteen, after seeing a coworker's photos from the military that had been taken with a 35mm camera.
 After seeing those photographs, I saved my money and bought a Yashica GSN Electro 35mm camera.
 It was a very simple rangefinder camera with a fixed lens and telephoto and wide angle attachments.

 I quickly moved from behind the camera into the darkroom.
 I began to process Ektachrome slide film, then I moved into processing black and white film and prints and finally, color.
 About a year after purchasing my first 35mm camera, I began to do wedding photography.
 I was learning by the seat of my pants.
 My next camera purchase was a medium format Mamiya 645 with an 80mm lens and I eventually bought a 150mm lens for it too.
 I used it to photograph weddings and portraits.
 My little business grew in Perryton, Texas.
 I soon moved back to my hometown of Spearman, Texas and my photography business grew even more.
 I was doing mainly weddings, portraits and crime scene investigation photography for the Sheriff's Department in Hansford County, Texas.
-I got deeply involved with the Texas Panhandle Professional Photographer's Association and the Professional Photographers of America. in 1983, I received a scholarship to study at the Texas School of Professional Photography in Huntsville, Texas.
+I got deeply involved with the Texas Panhandle Professional Photographer's Association and the Professional Photographers of America. in 1983, I was awarded a scholarship to study at the prestigious Texas School of Professional Photography in Huntsville, Texas.
 I studied under Master Photographer David Smith from Stone Mountain, Georgia.
 I also studied portraiture under Master Photographers Don Blair of Murray, Utah and Fred Hughes of Dumas, Texas.
-Although my wedding photographs always turned out well, it was just not my passion.
+Although my wedding photographs always turned out very well, it was just not my passion.
 I eventually closed my business and moved my family to Tulsa, Oklahoma to attend a two year seminary.
-After leaving seminary, I pastored a church in Lamar, Colorado.
-I didn't do much photography while I lived there.
-Then I moved to South Texas and pastored a church in Cuero, Texas where I didn't do much photography either.
-Finally, after struggling just to survive, I got out of the ministry and moved south of Houston to Alvin, Texas.
-While there, I did fashion photography for a modeling agency but I also found out it was not my passion.
-I also began to teach some seminars.
+After leaving seminary, I pastored a church in Lamar, Colorado and eventually in Cueo in South Texas.
+While I was pastoring I didn't do much photography.
+Finally, after struggling financially just to survive, I got out of the ministry and moved south of Houston to Alvin, Texas.
+While there, I got involved with fashion photography but soon discovered that it wasn't what I really loved.
+While living there, I began to teach some seminars.
 I taught, what I called, "The Galveston Island Photography Tour."
+I would teach amateur photographers how to use their cameras photographing on the island.

 Olympus OM-1n